decentralized-oracles/graph-api-oracle/phat/contracts/js_offchain_rollup/README.md

 ## Run Integration tests

 Unfortunately, the cross contract call doesn't work in a local environment.
-It means the JS contract used to compute the random value can not been reached and the integration tests can not be run for the time being.
+It means the JS contract used to query the graph api can not been reached and the integration tests can not be run for the time being.